Ashington Group Trustees Bursaries

 To which end the Trustees have pleasure in announcing the Ashington Group Bursary.
 The Trustees welcome applications from people in the Wansbeck area who are embarking on a course or study in United Kingdom Higher Education Establishments.
 There are a number of criteria, all of which must be attained to apply.

-Applicants must have full time and sole residency in the equivalent of the former local government area of Wansbeck.
+Preference would be given to people who originated from the equivalent of the former local government area of Wansbeck.
 This can be defined as the following current wards.

 Ashington Central, Bedlington Central, Bedlington East, Bedlington North, Bedlington South, Bothal North, Bothal South, Choppington, College, Guide Post, Haydon, Hirst, Newbiggin East, Newbiggin West, Park, Seaton, Sleekburn and Stakeford

 Or Civil parishes